 Increasing Opportunity Cost

-Every specific allocation of resources has an opportunity cost, which is what is given up to produce a specific product.
-Sacrificing the production of guns to make one more unit of bread is the opportunity cost of bread in our simplified economy, which is the number of guns that must be given up to make one more unit of bread.
+Every specific allocation of resources has an opportunity cost, which is what is given up to produce a specific good.
+Sacrificing the production of guns to make 1 more unit of bread is the opportunity cost of bread in our simplified economy, equal to the number of guns given up to make that unit of bread.

-Generally, as more resources are allocated to produce one good, the cost of an additional unit of the good usually increases after a certain point.
-The reason is because when only a few units of the goods are produced, then the most suitable factors of production are used, which lowers the cost of producing the good.
-But as the number and quantity of goods increases, then other factors of production must be used that will not be as efficient.
+As more resources are allocated to produce one good, the cost of an additional unit of the good increases after a certain point, because when only a few units of the good are produced, then the most suitable factors of production are used, lowering the cost of producing the good.
+But as the number and quantity of goods increases, then other factors of production, less efficient, must be used.
 For example, if a factory is already operating near capacity, then to increase its output, it must hire more labor, train new workers, and utilize space that was devoted to other resources.
-In our bread example, farmers would first use the best land to grow the grains necessary to produce bread, but if our simplified economy wanted to produce mostly bread, it would have to grow grains on less suitable land and in less suitable climate.
-Irrigation may even have to be provided.
-This is sometimes referred to as the law of diminishing returns.
+In our bread example, farmers would first use the best land to grow the grains necessary to produce bread, but if our simplified economy wanted to produce mostly bread, it would have to grow grains on less suitable land or in a less suitable climate.
+Irrigation may have to be provided.
+This exemplifies the law of diminishing returns.

-Because the opportunity cost of producing extra units of goods increases after a certain point, then there is a point for which the cost of producing the good is less than its benefit to society.
-Because of economies of scale, opportunity costs at first decline in the production of goods.
-However, when the production exceeds a certain amount, then the opportunity cost starts to increase.
+Because the opportunity cost of producing more goods increases after a certain quantity, a point will be reached for which the cost of producing 1 more good is less than its benefit to society.
+Because of economies of scale, opportunity costs at first decline when producing more goods.
+But when production exceeds a certain amount, then the opportunity cost starts to increase.
 Furthermore, as the supply of one good increases, the demand for the good decreases — in other words, society wants it less.
-Hence, because the opportunity cost of producing 1 good increases with the amount produced and society's aggregate desire for the product decreases, then there is a certain amount of each individual good or service that provides the maximum satisfaction to society.
+As the opportunity cost of producing 1 more good increases while society's aggregate desire for the good decreases, then there is a certain quantity of each individual good or service that provides the maximum satisfaction to society.
 This is the market equilibrium.

 How well economic resources are allocated to satisfy economic wants is allocative efficiency, which is the production of those goods and services most desired by society in the desired quantity.